"

 1. Total economic value captures use value, non-use value and option value.

 3. It is possible to calculate a value for a non-market good or service using alternative pricing methods.
-Alternative pricing methods use alternative market prices to value the non-market good or service such as using indirect markets, the trade-off method measuring opportunity costs, avoided costs and production function approaches to value the underlying resource or attribute.
+Alternative pricing methods use alternative market prices to value the non-market good or service through means such as indirect markets, the trade-off method measuring opportunity costs, avoided costs, and production function approaches to value the underlying resource or attribute.

 4. Revealed preference methods include hedonic pricing, the travel cost method, and alternative market pricing methods.
 These methods rely on observed behaviours and are very efficient in determining use value of a non-market good or service.
 Stated preferences are survey-based methods for evaluating choices and are better at capturing non-use values.
 The two survey methods discussed include contingent valuation and discrete choice modelling.